Roger Zelazny bibliography: Anthologies edited by Zelazny

 Zelazny was also a contributor to the Wild Cards shared world anthology series (edited by George R. R. Martin), following the exploits of his character Croyd Crenson, the Sleeper.

 Zelazny created the Alien Speedway series of novels (Clypsis by Jeffrey Carver, Pitfall and The Web by Thomas Wylde) which appeared between 1986–87.
 His own story "Deadboy Donner and the Filstone Cup" appears to have been inspired by the outline that he wrote for Alien Speedway.

 Zelazny created and edited a shared world anthology called Forever After.
 The frame story uses preludes, written by Roger, to connect the stories.
 This shared world involved stories by Robert Asprin, David Drake, Jane Lindskold, and Michael A. Stackpole.
 Forever After was published posthumously by Baen Books.

 Following Zelazny's death, a tribute anthology entitled Lord of the Fantastic was released in 1998.
 This featured stories inspired by Zelazny, and personal recollections by contributors such as Robert Silverberg, Fred Saberhagen, Jennifer Roberson, Walter Jon Williams, Gregory Benford and many others.

 In 2017, another tribute anthology entitled Shadows & Reflections: A Roger Zelazny Tribute Anthology was published.
-This was co-edited by Zelazny's son Trent Zelazny, included an afterword by his daughter Shannon Zelazny and a story by his partner and sometime coauthor Jane Lindskold, and featured a rarely seen story by Zelazny himself.
+This was co-edited by Zelazny's son Trent Zelazny, included an afterword by his daughter Shannon Zelazny and a story by his partner and sometime coauthor Jane Lindskold, and featured a rarely seen story by Zelazny himself, as well as short stories by Steven Brust, Warren Lapine, Kelly McCullough, Mark Rich, Gio Clairval, Edward J. McFadden, Steve Perry, Gerald Hausman, Theodore Krulik, Lawrence Watt-Evans, Michael H. Hanson, and Shariann Lewitt.